GiudGiud/virtual_test_bed/doc/content/htgr/triso/triso_model.md

 ## Tensor Mechanics Action

-The tensor mechanics `Master` action simplifies the input file syntax for creating a tensor mechanics model.
+The solid mechanics `QuasiStatic` action simplifies the input file syntax for creating a solid mechanics model.
 It specifies the thermo-mechanical models of the kernel, buffer, IPyC/OPyC and SiC.

 !listing htgr/triso_fuel/triso_1d.i block=Modules/TensorMechanics/Master language=cpp